Home » Blog » My Spouse Wants a Divorce, But I Don’t. What Can I Do?

 In Florida, as with many states, if your spouse files for divorce (called a “Petition for Dissolution of Marriage”) but you don’t want it, you can’t stop the divorce from happening.
 You can file a counterclaim and request counseling, this is more likely to succeed with there are children involved.
 The court may order up to three months of counseling to enable an attempt at reconciliation.

 Even if counseling is ordered, this will not stop the divorce process from moving forward but may delay it.
 If you don’t respond the divorce process will move forward without your participation and input.
-This puts you at a major disadvantage, your spouse may get relief they requested without your having any say in the matter.
+This puts you at a major disadvantage, your spouse may get the relief they requested without your having any say in the matter.

 In Florida, you do not need to prove fault in order to be granted a divorce.
 There are only two grounds for divorce in Florida: Irreconcilable Differences and Mental Incapacity.
-Irreconcilable differences is the most commonly filed grounds for divorce and does not require you to prove fault on behalf of the other party.
+Irreconcilable differences are the most commonly filed grounds for divorce and does not require you to prove fault on behalf of the other party.

 There are other reasons why you should answer the divorce complaint.
 Other important issues can be addressed in the divorce process.
 You can file an answer requesting to be heard on the division of property, child custody, spousal support and child support.
 Once you have been served with a divorce complaint you have 20 days to respond.
 If you don’t respond within 20 days, the divorce will move forward without you.